dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 :::info
 This instance can host multiple independent databases for different applications.
-By default, the quickstart application uses a database named `hello`.
+By default, the "Hello" app uses a database named `hello`.
 This is configurable in [`dbos-config.yaml`](../api-reference/configuration.md)
 :::

 ### 5. Deploy!